 - Circadian rhythm is the formal name for your body clock.
 It is monitored by the hypothalamus in your brain.
 These rhythms follow a 24-hour cycle, regulating biological, mental, and behavioral changes throughout the day.
-Circadian rhythm is, at least in part, genetic; humans naturally respond to light and rest during darkness, some are more likely to be “morning people” while others are “night owls.”
+While humans naturally respond to light and rest during darkness, some are more likely to be “morning people” while others are “night owls.”
 These variations are due to individual differences in circadian rhythms.
 As such, most adults cite their strongest desire to sleep between 2:00 and 4:00 a.m. or 1:00 and 3:00 p.m.

 - Sleep/wake homeostasis keeps track of the amount of time that has passed since you woke up.
 This system simply indicates that you will become more tired the longer you stay awake.

 Because these biological mechanisms work together, you will experience natural lulls and moments of alertness throughout the day.
-While they are the biggest and most consistent determinant in how well you sleep, external factors also play a role:
+While they are the biggest and most consistent determinant in how well you sleep, external factors also play a role.
+These include: